 A small subset of the bulges in our analysis are younger than their corresponding disks (8-21\%, depending on the classification scheme\footnote{Using the \textsc{ProFuse} classifications, this value is 16\%.}), and so to specifically isolate these bulges from the rest of the population, we show in Fig. \ref{fig:CSFH_ProFuse_Subcomponent} the contribution to the bulge CSFH by ``normal" older bulges in the red dashed-dotted line, and the contribution by the relatively younger bulges in the red dashed line.
 The bulges that are relatively younger than their disks, while generally older than the disk population, actually more closely resembles the spheroid stellar populations than the typical bulges.
 A more detailed analysis of this population, and the potential implications for galaxy formation theories, are left for a future work in which this can be explored in greater depth.

 Our results indicate that either young pseudobulges are a very subdominant fraction of the bulge population (as measured by \citealt{gadotti2009} using SDSS), or pseudobulge structures have similar stellar population properties to classical bulges.
+It is also entirely possible that, because pseudobulges have properties more similar to disks than bulges in terms of bluer stellar populations and lower S\'{e}rsic indices, that they have been engulfed by the modelled disks in this analysis.
+Given the number of \DR4-classified \texttt{dBD} sources (visually deemed to have a pseudobulge-like structure) that overlap with the pure disk \textsc{ProFuse} class in Fig. \ref{fig:ModelSelectionMatrix}, it is reasonable that such sources may have simply been modelled as a single disk.
+Futhermore it is likely that the BD model applied to pseudobulge sources will have allocated pseudobulge light to the disk component.
+Our overall bulge fraction may well miss the contribution of such sources.
+Nonetheless, this suggests that pseudobulges as an entity with stellar populations distinct from either classical bulges or disks are unlikely to be a dominant population.
 Further investigation is required to discriminate between these scenarios from our modelling.
 Note as well that our bulge population is quite possibly contaminated by bars (as discussed in Sec. \ref{sec:GalaxyFits}), which is capable of biasing the bulge CSFH.